defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/tokenomics.md

 ### **Supply Distribution & Token Allocation**

 Beyond total supply, it is crucial to evaluate **how tokens are distributed**.
-High concentration in the hands of early investors or developers can introduce sell pressure when unlock periods end.
+High concentration in the hands of early investors or developers can introduce selling pressure when the unlock periods end.

 Consider:

 - **Vesting Schedules**: Are team tokens locked for an extended period?
 - **Investor Holdings**: Do a few wallets control a disproportionate share?
-- **Community Allocation**: Does the project prioritize decentralization?
+- **Community Allocation**: Does the project prioritise decentralisation?

 Example: If a protocol allocates 25% of tokens to venture capitalists with a short unlock period, expect downward price pressure as those tokens enter circulation.